We Welcome Your Application to Join Us!

 In Arusha, the focus is service.
 We’ll volunteer at an orphanage and primary school, teaching English to young children, playing games, and helping with after-school chores.
-We’ll spend two mornings studying Swahili with a native-speaker language instructor and learn about the geography, culture, and history of Tanzania.
+We’ll spend two mornings studying Swahili with a local language instructor and learning about the geography, culture, and history of Tanzania.

-On Kilimanjaro Expedition we’ll challenge ourselves with a weeklong summit bid.
+On Kilimanjaro Expedition we’ll wrap-up by challenging ourselves with a weeklong summit bid.
 At 19,341 feet, Mount Kilimanjaro is the highest peak on the continent — a spectacular snow-draped volcano astride the equator.

 Teamwork & Leadership at 19,341 Feet

 Explore the Serengeti

 Included in Trip Fee